 In the heat, most people will naturally want to wear short sleeves thinking it will keep them cooler.
 Keep in mind, however, that you will be wearing a jacket over the shirt.
-Longs sleeves are actually more effective in hot weather.
+Longs sleeves are actually more effective during summer.
 Long sleeves will protect your skin from the more harsh material in your jacket and will prevent irritation at some key points like inside the elbows.

 Avoid cotton.
 Cotton is a great natural fiber and is very comfortable, and most people wear cotton t-shirts a lot.
-But, as a hot weather base layer, it’s not the best choice.
+But, as a summer base layer, it’s not the best choice.
 It will hold in moisture and will become heavy and bulky when wet.